-It is your responsibility as an applicant to confirm that Grants.gov and subsequently NEH have received your application.
+It is your responsibility to confirm that Grants.gov and subsequently NEH have received your application.
 You can use the Grants.gov Track my Application tool to check the status of your application.
-For more information, see section D.4 of the Notice of Funding Opportunity ("Submission Dates and Times").
+For more information, see D4 of the Notice of Funding Opportunity ("Submission Dates and Times").